-One of the top study tips for college students includes rewriting important facts, concepts, and definitions on flashcards.
+It may be helpful to rewrite important facts, concepts, and definitions on flashcards.
 Flashcards also let you quiz yourself without the help of others.
-Digital flashcards and study apps are another way to organize and review the material.
+Digital flashcards and learning apps can also assist with organizing and reviewing course material.

 Some people like the complete silence of a library setting, while others like the stimulation of a busy café.
-Some students prefer sitting at their desks to study, others like a study spot outside in the sun.
+Some students prefer to work at their desks, while others may find a sunny outdoor spot more comfortable.